joelcassel/easee-js-slim/README.md

 1. `npm install -save easee-js-slim` to install the package to your project
-2. Set the login variables in your `ENV` _(or pass them as parameters, look in the code)_
+2. Set the login variables in your `ENV` _(or pass them as parameters, look in the code)_ Here is some example code to get you started

 ```javascript
 import Easee from 'easee-js-slim'